Do I Qualify?

 by Heather Dagley

-December 23, 2021 08:30 am ET Estimated Read Time: 5 Minutes
+August 14, 2024 08:30 am ET Estimated Read Time: 5 Minutes

-As many of you know, media coverage, patient anecdotes, and scientific study have in recent years demonstrated the medicinal value of cannabinoids, the active ingredients in the cannabis plant.
+As many of you know, media coverage, patient anecdotes, and scientific studies have in recent years demonstrated the medicinal value of cannabinoids, the active ingredients in the cannabis plant.
 Of the various cannabinoids found in the plant, THC and CBD are the most abundant as well as the most frequently studied.

 However, there is a novel cannabinoid that is creating a lot of buzz in the cannabis world these days: cannabigerol (CBG).
 For a comprehensive look at this cannabinoid’s properties and benefits, check out our article on CBG.
 Let’s dive into some of the recent research surrounding CBG and how this cannabinoid is being linked to the treatment of pain.